-4) Create a $1000 emergency fund prior to paying of your first bill.
+4. Create a $1000 emergency fund prior to paying off your first bill.
 Unexpected things always come up, but this way you’ll have a way to pay for the new tires you need or that surprise dentist visit, without having to put it on a credit card.

-5) Don’t let set-backs become derailments.
-Whether it’s losing a job, unexpected new bills, or illness, stay committed and focused to your new money habits.
+5. Don’t let setbacks become derailments.
+Whether it’s losing a job, unexpected new bills, or illness, stay committed and focused on your new money habits.
 Just re-adjust, re-prioritize and get going again.

 Note: This is part of a series called “Debt Success Stories” which features people who were able to pay off a significant amount of debt.
 If you have a Debt Success Story I would love to hear about it.
 Please visit the contact page to let me know the details.